MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/export-site-mailboxes-to-PST-in-bulk.md

 2. Start Windows PowerShell in administrator mode.

-   For more information see, [Microsoft 365 admin permissions](https://docs.microsoft.com/en-us/microsoft-365/admin/add-users/assign-admin-roles?view=o365-worldwide).
+   For more information see, [Microsoft 365 admin permissions](https://docs.microsoft.com/microsoft-365/admin/add-users/assign-admin-roles?view=o365-worldwide).

    >[!NOTE]
    > Ensure you have admin permissions for the following roles:
    > - Compliance Administrator
    > - eDiscovery Manager
    > - Organization Management

-3. Run the script 'ProcessSiteMailboxes.PS1' in Powershell.
+3. Run the script 'ProcessSiteMailboxes.PS1' in PowerShell.

 4. Enter the admin username and password when prompted.